 There may also be additional obligations under the laws of the state where the applicant lives, so don’t forget to check those before proceeding.

-Once you do find the perfect candidate, Shoobx can help you create, send, and sign offer letters, create and manage custom onboarding workflows, manage Forms I-9 and Forms W-4, and even grant equity.
-Find out more about Shoobx!
+Once you do find the right candidate, Fidelity can help you create, send, and sign offer letters, create and manage custom onboarding workflows, manage Forms I-9 and Forms W-4, and even grant equity.
+Find out more about Fidelity!